-The Mississippi Centre for Evidenced-Based Practice, a Centre of Excellence of the Joanna Briggs Institute, University of Adelaide, Australia, is located within the UMMC School of Nursing.
+The Mississippi Centre for Evidenced-Based Practice is a JBI Centre of Excellence and US Cochrane Affiliate located within the UMMC School of Nursing.
 The Centre promotes the mission of the Joanna Briggs Institute (JBI) and engages both academic and practice associates in evidence generation, synthesis, transfer, and utilization.
-The Centre does this by contributing to the production of valid Systematic Reviews through its faculty scholars and DNP students, as well as scholars in the practice community; and by collaborating with our clinical partners through an Evidence-Based Practice (EBP) Fellowship that brings together nurses from various practice sites to learn techniques to infuse evidence-based practice into their own settings.
+The Centre does this by contributing to the production of Systematic Reviews and evidence implementation projects through its faculty scholars and DNP students, as well as scholars in the practice community.